Charles Henry Thompson: Early life and education

 Charles Henry Thompson was born on July 19, 1895, in Jackson, Mississippi.
 He was an only child to parents Reverend Patrick H. and Mrs. Sara E. Thompson.
 Thompson attended his early years of education at Jackson College.
 Since there were very few high schools for African Americans in Mississippi, in 1911 Thompson decided to attend Virginia Union University to obtain his high school and college education.
-Virginia Union University was one of the few colleges that allowed the enrolment of African Americans.
+Virginia Union University was one of the few colleges that allowed the enrollment of African Americans.
 Joshua Baker Simpson, the Union faculty member of that university inspired many students like Thompson to appreciate research as a tool for enhancing the human condition, specifically the African Americans.

 After graduating from college with high honors in 1917, he went to serve in the military overseas during World War I. After finishing his time in the military in 1919, Thompson was enrolled in the University of Chicago.
 At this university, African Americans were usually required to repeat a year or two of their undergraduate studies to prove their abilities to complete a graduate study.
 This resulted in Thompson earning a second baccalaureate with special honors in psychology.
 In 1920, he completed a master's degree in education with a thesis titled "A Study of the Reading Accomplishments of Colored and White Children".
 His thesis focused mainly on comparing the different learning abilities of black children in the City of Chicago.
 Then he was teaching at Virginia Union, while working on his doctorate in fall 1921 at Chicago.
 From 1922 to 1924, Thompson was an instructor in teacher training at the State Normal School in Montgomery, Alabama.
 He then completed his doctorate in educational psychology at the University of Chicago in 1925.

 Thompson was one of the first African Americans to complete a doctorate in education with a specialization in educational psychology.
 He chose this pathway as an educational psychologist because of his desire to be able to be in a position to help others gain access to information.
 Thompson worked to provide other African American students with the opportunity to use the resources available to him in education to be able to spread information about education and race.
 He had a strong belief that education should be available to gifted African American students and anyone in low income families so that everyone would be able to have access.